-1. Your interview ran long.
+Your interview ran long

-Recruiters and hiring managers do not like to waste their time.
+Recruiters and hiring managers do not like to waste time.
 If they feel that you are not the right fit for the position, they may cut the interview short.

-3. You got some tough or unexpected questions.
+You got some tough or unexpected questions

-In my past interviews, hiring managers have asked me to solve puzzles, describe myself in three words, do a budget-to-actual analysis across 20+ subsidiaries, and write a mock-up report to an imaginary client.
-If the hiring manager asks you some technically difficult (or even oddball) questions, remember that she is not trying to trick you.
+In past interviews, hiring managers have asked me to solve puzzles, describe myself in three words, do a budget-to-actual analysis across 20+ subsidiaries, and write a mock-up report to an imaginary client.
+If the hiring manager asks you some technically difficult (or even oddball) questions, remember that they are not trying to trick you.
 The intent is usually to gauge how you approach an unexpected situation.
 Your response to a tough question can give the interviewer insight into your creativity and ability to deal with pressure — something that your resume, no matter how polished, cannot do as effectively.

-Here are some strategy points on answering logical or oddball questions in a job interview.
+Here are some strategy points on answering logical or oddball questions in a job interview:

-Throwing up your hands is the single worst thing to do - remember that you get points for effort and creativity.
+Throwing up your hands is the single worst thing to do.
+Remember that you get points for effort and creativity.

-Being quiet for 45 seconds, and then blurting out “75 million!” is probably not your best strategy either.
+Being quiet for 45 seconds and then blurting out “75 million!” is probably not your best strategy either.